 A big reason for this is that the Wye has City of Missoula wastewater coverage for a portion of the area currently.
 More importantly, it has the ability to expand to cover just about all of the Wye area.
 Municipal scale water (though privately owned, currently) service exists north of I-90 with a new system planned to cover the area south of I-90 as well.

-Additionally, the Wye has several tracts of land that do not contain sensitive wildlife habitat or soils of local importance.
+Additionally, the Wye has several tracts of land that do not contain sensitive wildlife habitat.

 Significant transportation corridors exist to and from the Wye along Interstate 90, US Hwy 93 and Hwy 10 / Broadway.
 Commuting from the Wye interchange to Van Buren St takes approximately 10 minutes at highway speeds on I-90.